All-Amerikkkan Badass

 All-Amerikkkan Badass (stylized as ALL-AMERIKKKAN BADA$$) is the second studio album by American rapper Joey Badass.
-It was released on April 7, 2017, through Pro Era Records and Cinematic Music Group.
+It was released on April 7, 2017, through Pro Era and Cinematic Music Group.
 The album features guest appearances from Schoolboy Q, J. Cole, Kirk Knight, Meechy Darko, Styles P, and Chronixx.
 Production of the album was handled executively by Joey Badass himself and Jonny Shipes, along with 1-900 as an associate producer.
-Production contributions also came from Pro Era members Kirk Knight and Chuck Strangers, as well as industry producers such as DJ Khalil and Statik Selektah.
+Production contributions also came from Pro Era members Kirk Knight, Chuck Strangers and Powers Pleasant, as well as industry producers such as DJ Khalil and Statik Selektah.

 All-Amerikkkan Badass was supported by three singles: "Devastated", "Land of the Free" and "Temptation".
 The album received generally positive reviews from critics and debuted at number five on the US Billboard 200.

 Background and release

 In an interview with Tampa Bay radio station WiLD 94.1, Joey Badass spoke on the creation of the album: This new project is very powerful.
 That's the best thing I can say about it: it's very strong music.
 It's like hella vegetables.
 It's hella good for you, and it's almost my hesitance with it: the fact that it's so good for you, because these kids these days want candy.
 'Devastated' is almost like the organic candy because the message is still good for you.

 Joey Badass revealed the importance of the release date during an interview with Angie Martinez, relating April 7 to late friend and Pro Era founder Capital Steez: The significance of the date, 4/7, goes back to Capital STEEZ, that was a number that followed him throughout his lifetime, which he saw a lot of meaning from.

 The album's title is a reference to the 2012 mixtape AmeriKKKan Korruption by the late rapper Capital Steez, which was later re-released at the five-year anniversary of the project.
 The titles from both projects contains an overt reference by Los Angeles-based rapper Ice Cube's first solo album AmeriKKKa's Most Wanted.
 In all three cases "America" was intentionally misspelled, alluding to the white supremacist movement of the Ku Klux Klan.